Louis0117/Quantitative_Trading_Strategy/trading_system_v2/README.md

 smtplib

 (API)
-Binance API  * The user guide is available in the Binance_API_Key.pdf for instructions on how to use it.
+Binance API  ＊ The user guide is available in the "Binance_API_Key.pdf" for instructions on how to use it.
 Gmail API (Not necessary)

 ### Execute program
 `step1.`

 If the mentioned package is not installed.
 ```
 pip install (package)